Algebraic Geometry over $C^\infty$-rings: Deligne--Mumford -stacks Deligne--Mumford C∞-stacks

-Orbifolds (without boundary) are geometric spaces locally modelled on $\R^n/G$ for $G$ a finite group acting linearly on $\R^n$, just as manifolds without boundary are geometric spaces locally modelled on $\R^n$.
-Much has been written about orbifolds, and there are several competing, nonequivalent definitions.
-We are particularly interested in the question of whether one regards orbifolds as forming a 1-category, or as a 2-category.
-See Lerman \cite{Lerm} for a discussion of this.
+Orbifolds are geometric spaces locally modelled on $\R^n/G$ for $G$ a finite group acting linearly on $\R^n$, just as manifolds are geometric spaces locally modelled on $\R^n$.
+Much has been written about orbifolds, and there are several definitions, as either categories or 2-categories.
+See Lerman \cite{Lerm} for a good overview.

-Orbifolds were introduced by Satake \cite{Sata}, who called them V-manifolds.
-Satake requires $G$ to act effectively on $\R^n$ in the local models $\R^n/G$, a condition which we omit.
-Satake intended orbifolds to be a 1-category, but there were problems with his definition(s) of smooth map of orbifolds; it was not clear that smooth maps could be composed, nor whether one could pull back orbifold vector bundles by smooth maps.
-For attempts at fixing the definition, see Chen and Ruan \cite{ChRu}, Moerdijk \cite{Moer} and Moerdijk and Pronk \cite{MoPr}.
-Adem, Leida and Ruan \cite{ALR} is a book on orbifolds, which follows the groupoid point of view of \cite{Moer,MoPr}.
-All these authors regard orbifolds as a 1-{\it category\/} (an ordinary category).
+There are three main definitions of ordinary categories of orbifolds: \begin{itemize} \item[(a)] Satake \cite{Sata} and Thurston \cite{Thur} defined an orbifold $\cX$ to be a Hausdorff topological space $X$ with an atlas $\bigl\{(V_i,\Ga_i,\psi_i):i\in I\bigr\}$ of orbifold charts $(V_i,\Ga_i,\psi_i)$, where $V_i$ is a manifold, $\Ga_i$ a finite group acting on $V_i$, and $\psi_i:V_i/\Ga_i\ra X$ a homeomorphism with an open set in $X$.
+Smooth maps $f:\cX\ra\cY$ between orbifolds are continuous maps $f:X\ra Y$ which lift locally to smooth maps on the charts, giving a category~$\Orb_{\rm ST}$. \item[(b)] Chen and Ruan \cite[\S 4]{ChRu2} defined orbifolds $\cX$ in a similar way to \cite{Sata,Thur}, but using germs of orbifold charts $(V_p,\Ga_p,\psi_p)$ for $p\in X$.
+Their morphisms $f:\cX\ra\cY$ are called {\it good maps}, giving a category $\Orb_{\rm CR}$. \item[(c)] Moerdijk and Pronk \cite{Moer,MoPr} defined a category of orbifolds $\Orb_{\rm MP}$ as {\it proper \'etale Lie groupoids\/} in $\Man$.
+Their smooth maps $f:\cX\ra\cY$, called {\it strong maps\/} \cite[\S 5]{MoPr}, are equivalence classes of diagrams $\smash{\cX\,{\buildrel\phi\over \longleftarrow}\,\cX'\,{\buildrel\psi\over\longra}\,\cY}$, where $\cX'$ is a third orbifold, and $\phi,\psi$ are morphisms of groupoids with $\phi$ an equivalence. \end{itemize} A book on orbifolds in the sense of \cite{ChRu2,Moer,MoPr} is Adem, Leida and Ruan~\cite{ALR}.

-On the other hand, it has been clear for decades that orbifolds are the analogue in differential geometry of Deligne--Mumford stacks in algebraic geometry, but Deligne--Mumford stacks are known to form a 2-category.
-There are two main routes in the literature to defining a 2-category of orbifolds $\Orb$.
-The first, as in Pronk \cite{Pron} and Lerman \cite[\S 3.3]{Lerm}, is to define orbifolds to be groupoids $(U,V,s,t,u,i,m)$ in the category $\Man$ such that $s,t:V\ra U$ are \'etale and $s\times t:V\ra U\t U$ is proper.
-That is, orbifolds are considered to be {\it proper \'etale Lie groupoids}, as in Moerdijk and Pronk \cite{Moer,MoPr}.
-But to define 1-morphisms and 2-morphisms in $\Orb$ one must do more work: one makes proper \'etale Lie groupoids into a 2-category $\bf Gpoid$, and then $\Orb$ is defined as a (weak) 2-category localization of $\bf Gpoid$ at a suitable class of 1-morphisms.
+There are four main definitions of 2-categories of orbifolds: \begin{itemize} \item[(i)] Pronk \cite{Pron} defines a strict 2-category $\bf LieGpd$ of Lie groupoids in $\Man$ as in (c), with the obvious 1-morphisms of groupoids, and localizes by a class of weak equivalences $\cW$ to get a weak 2-category $\Orb_{\rm Pr}={\bf LieGpd}[\cW^{-1}]$. \item[(ii)] Lerman \cite[\S 3.3]{Lerm} defines a weak 2-category $\Orb_{\rm Le}$ of Lie groupoids in $\Man$ as in (c), with a non-obvious notion of 1-morphism called `Hilsum--Skandalis morphisms' involving `bibundles', and does not need to localize.